Diversity, Equity, and Inclusion Cabinet Bylaws

 Section D: Committees

-To expedite and facilitate the business of the Cabinet and the orderly and efficient consideration of matters coming before it, the Cabinet may establish standing or adhoc committees to focus on specific tasks or projects and report back to the Cabinet.
+To expedite and facilitate the business of the Cabinet and the orderly and efficient consideration of matters coming before it, the Cabinet may establish standing or ad-hoc committees to focus on specific tasks or projects and report back to the Cabinet.

 Section E: Government Alliance on Race & Equity (GARE) Committee